jericholab/rdl/Design Overview/Design Overview - Thermal Camera.md

   - 1 free USB port
 - RDL RevE4 with thermistor(s) (optional, required for emissivity calibration)

-*Note: The thermal camera is independent from the RDL.
+*Note: The thermal camera operation is independent from the RDL.

 ## THERMAL CAMERA CORE (C214SPX)